-Shipping and manifesting systems have used barcodes for a long time, but not to their full capabilities.
-Luckily, in recent years adoption is increasing as businesses find implementation of barcodes can dramatically reduce costs and increase control of your warehouse operations.
+In recent years, adoption of barcodes in small and midsize businesses is increasing as they find implementation of barcodes can dramatically reduce costs and increase control of your warehouse operations.

 Barcodes let you track the “what,” “who,” and “when” for all activities within the warehouse’s four walls.
 Many of the fulfillment centers we work with use barcode technology in areas such as:

 - put away

 - cycle counts

 - labor tracking

 For managers not involved in system selection and implementation, it’s important to understand how barcodes will work with your current systems.
 Barcode marking and scanners are of no standalone value and need integration to Warehouse Management System (WMS), labor management, and inventory applications to see benefits.
 Barcode technology is vital to a WMS’ effective use and benefits.